I once worked with a coworker who was a hard worker and always open to learning. So I helped them learn more each time they had a question or project.

 So when I told that person I was helping they said “I feel like I am always thanking you.
 You help me so often figure things out.”
 It was a nice feeling knowing that the things that I did helped make things easier for everyone.

 It is a great experience to help those who are grateful.
-Often I have worked for people who were demanding, arrogant, and make it very difficult to help them.
-It was often demotivating to experience those things, and I felt a great deal in stress in helping them.
+Often I have worked for people who were demanding, and arrogant, and made it very difficult to help them.
+It was often demotivating to experience those things, and I felt a great deal of stress in helping them.
 I am glad that I no longer am in that situation.

 Yet while I was in that situation it was normal for me and I accepted it.
 I think that once you start to justify disrespectful treatment at work, it comes at too high a price.
 Now I will never again work at a place where a person is not treated with the respect that is everyones right.

-Of course we know that respect opens doors, make everyone feel good, and is just the kind thing to do.
+Of course, we know that respect opens doors, makes everyone feel good, and is just the kind thing to do.
 Thank people and you will feel better about everything.